A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Introduction

 \section{Introduction}

 Persistence theory appeared in the early 2000's as an attempt to make some constructions inspired by Morse theory computable in practice.
 For instance, in the context of studying the underlying topology of a data set.
 It has since been widely developed and applied in many ways.
 We refer the reader to \cite{Oudo15,Edel10} for extended expositions of the theory and of its applications.
-One promising expansion of the theory, initiated by Curry in his Ph.D. thesis \cite{Curr14}, is to combine the powerful theory of sheaves with computer-friendly ideas coming from persistence.
-However, sheaf theory takes its full strength in the derived setting and Kashiwara and Schapira developped persistent homology in this new framework in \cite{Kash18}.
-In this paper, we show that the main theorems of one-parameter persistence theory (which we recall below) admit an analogue in the context of derived sheaves on the real line.
+One promising expansion of the theory, initiated by Curry in his Ph.D. thesis \cite{Curr14}, is to combine the powerful theory of sheaves with ideas coming from persistence, which are driven by applications in machine learning.
+However, sheaf theory takes its full strength in the derived setting and Kashiwara and Schapira developed persistent homology in this new framework in \cite{Kash18}.
+In this paper, we show that the main theorems of one-parameter persistence theory (which we recall below) admit an analogue in the context of derived sheaves on the real line, equipped with the convolution distance.

-To our knowledge, this is the first result allowing to actually use sheaves as a computer-friendly topological descriptor for noisy data sets.
+To our knowledge, this is the first result allowing to actually use sheaves as topological descriptors for noisy data sets.